 The basic salary for employees covered by collective agreements is based on their classification in a pay scale group.
-The amount of fixed remuneration paid to non-pay-scale (AT) employees depends on the activity, the qualifications required, the complexity of the tasks and the associated responsibility, the remuneration for similar activities in the company and the respective market conditions.
+The amount of fixed remuneration paid to non-collective bargaining agreement (AT) employees depends on the activity, the qualifications required, the complexity of the tasks involved and the associated responsibility, the remuneration of similar activities in the company and the respective market conditions.
 The basis for variable remuneration in both the collectively agreed and the non-pay-scale areas is the relevant general works agreement.